superpowr/onboarding-comments/README.md

 If you're familiar with [Disqus](https://disqus.com/) - the concept should be rather intuitive. :)

+Installation
+---
+`npm install`
+`npm run dbusercreate` <- This may prompt you for your `sudo` password.
+You don't have to use it, but it makes the process easier generally.
+`npm run dbinit`

 Goals
 ---
 ####Your comments application should have the following minimal user-consumable features: